Plan for archiving in Skype for Business Server

 Skype for Business Server also does not archive Persistent Chat conversations.
 To archive Persistent Chat conversations, you must enable and configure the Compliance service, which is a component that can be deployed with Persistent Chat Server.
 For details, see Plan for Persistent Chat Server in Skype for Business Server 2015.

 Persistent chat is available in Skype for Business Server 2015 but is no longer supported in Skype for Business Server 2019.
 The same functionality is available in Teams.
-For more information, see Journey from Skype for Business to Microsoft Teams.
+For more information, see Getting started with your Microsoft Teams upgrade.
 If you need to use Persistent chat, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server 2015.

 How long archived materials should be retained.
 The Archiving database is not intended for long-term retention, and Skype for Business Server does not provide an e-discovery (search) solution for archived data, so data needs to be moved to other storage.
 Skype for Business Server provides a session export tool that you can use to export archived data, and which creates searchable transcripts of the archived data.